akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/testing-routes.md

 @@@

 Next we'll need to bring into the test class our routes that we want to test.
-We're doing this by extending the `UserRoutes` trait in the spec itself - this allows us to bring all marshallers into scope for the tests to use, as well as makes it possible to implement all abstract members of that trait in the test itself - all in in a fully type-safe way.
+We're doing this by creating an instance of the `UserRoutes` and importing the marshallers from `JsonFormats` into scope for the tests to use, as well as makes it possible to implement all abstract members of that trait in the test itself - all in in a fully type-safe way.

+We'll want to use the Akka `ActorTestKit` however the `ScalaRouteTest` only knows of the "classic" `ActorSystem` so we need to provide a small adapter allowing us to combine both.

-We'll need to provide it with an `ActorSystem`, which is done by the fact that the `ScalatestRouteTest` trait already provides a field called `system: ActorSystem`.
-Next we need to implement the `userRegistryActor: ActorRef` that the routes are interacting with we'll create a TestProbe instead - which will allow us to verify the route indeed did send a message do the Actor or not etc.
+Next we need to have a `ActorRef[UserRegistry.Command]` available that that our routes will interact with.
+We are using the actual actor since it does not have any dependencies, this makes the test more like an integration test than a unit test.
+For a more isolated test a `TestProbe` from the Akka Testkit could be used - it would allow us to verify the route indeed did send a message do the Actor or not and send specific responses back in each test case.

 @@snip [QuickstartServer.scala]($g8srctest$/scala/$package$/UserRoutesSpec.scala) { #set-up }